suketk/veritalabs/intentional-technology.md

     col_3:
       headline: Stake
       content:
-        You will be charged $100 to charity - only if you don't complete the program.
+        You will be charged $100 to charity (not us) - only if you don't complete the program.
   # - block: three-column-1
   #   class: alt
   #   title: